Best 3D printers under $1,000 in 2022

 Exceptional high-res resin prints.

 Load up the filament, transfer your slices … the best 3D printers under $1,000 have all the tools that most makers will need to give form to their visions.
 You might be a hobbyist separately printing and carefully-painting each gargantuan wing of the great gold-dragon for your next D&D campaign.
-Maybe you’re printing a grip for your film camera to make it more comfortable to hold.
+Maybe you’re printing a grip for your old film camera to make it more comfortable to hold.
 Or perhaps you’re creating a custom prop for a photoshoot for much less than the cost of buying it.
 Whatever your aims, 3D printers at the sub $1000 price point should give you enough power to achieve them.
 If you want to go even cheaper, you can check out the best 3D printers for kids.

 This article focuses on 3D printers at the high-hundreds price-point, that still hover below $1000.
 At this price point 3D printers get quite capable, delivering some really great features like auto-leveling trays, blistering extruders capable of working with wider sets of materials (such as nylon), extremely high-resolution resin prints, air-filtration, quieter operation, better-connectivity, and dual extruders.
 Read on for a look at some of the best 3D printers under $1000, and just what it is that makes them so.